marcodigennaro/findwords/README.txt

 ## 1.README
 1.1 Word_counter.py reads a group of text files and returns the most used key-words in each text file.
 A key-word can be a single word, a couple or a triplets of words.
-1.2 After checking the most occurring key-word in one document, Word_counter.py checks the occurrence of the most repeated key-words in one text file over all the other files.
+1.2 After checking the most occurring key-word in one document, Word_counter.py checks the occurrence of these expressions in all the other files.

 ## 2.CONTENTS
 2.1 README.txt